nicktimko/CodingWorkshops/problems/webdev/flask_team_project/README.md

 ### Minimum Viable Product
 Our objective is to build an web based interface using Flask that
-- Shows a list of people who have RSVP-ed for the project Night
+- Shows a list of people who have RSVPed for the project Night
 - Each entry in the list should have
   - The name of the person
   - The meetup.com profile image of the person